ThDag/Nova/README.md

 Nova offers a range of additional features to enhance user interactions and provide valuable functionality.
 Some of these features include:

 - Weather Information: Nova can retrieve current weather conditions based on user input.
-- Wikipedia Search: Nova can perform searches on Wikipedia and provide relevant information.
-- News Updates: Nova can fetch the latest news headlines and summaries from various sources.

 ### Usage Tips